 - Verbal praise in front of peers or larger groups - Stickers or praise stamps can be used and a chart filled in on a class by class basis.
-On completion of the chart a certificate of achievement will be presented in a Junior House assembly. - House points these are recorded on a spreadsheet by staff and collated for Success Assemblies on a half termly basis.
-The House Point cup is awarded on a termly basis by the Headmaster - The form class with the best attendance half termly receive the reward cup and other rewards - Award certificates will be awarded in assemblies by class teachers
+On completion of the chart a certificate of achievement will be presented in a JH assembly. - House points these are recorded on a spreadsheet by staff and collated for Success Assemblies on a 1⁄2 termly basis.
+The House Point cup is awarded on a termly basis by the Headmaster - A fortnightly Success Assembly is held and celebrates the success of the girls both in and out of school.
+Each class teacher awards one achievement award certificate which is presented in the assembly.
+The girls who receive a certificate will have their names with date put onto a success leaf which will be displayed on the Success Tree in the central hallway. - The form class with the best attendance fortnightly receive the reward cup and other rewards.